GrantLudwig/Machina-Mache/README.md

 We aim to create a product that will allow people to better understand what their data is being used for and where it ends up.
 Our main goal is to de-stigmatize Big Data and provide ethical avenues for companies/researchers to collect data.
 Through brainstorming ideas and multiple interviews with potential users, we created Machina Máche.

 ## Project Description
 We have designed two platforms for both of our different user bases.
 A desktop webstite for companies looking for a ethical way to obtain data where they can create requests for data.
 We also created a mobile app for ordinary people to fulfill requests and potentially get compensated for their efforts.
-Everything we designed was created to be easily used and quickly adjusted to.
-Our mobile application and desktop site use material design principles for their design.
+The current design of the application is limited to photos, however this could be expanded to text entry and/or video.
+Our mobile application and desktop site use material design principles for their design in order to be easily understandable.

 ## Context
 This project was created as a part of the User Experience Design course at Seattle University, offered Spring Quarter 2019 through the Computer Science department.